ICI3D/MMED/logistics/index.md

 ### For everyone
 - {: .shadow} Please review this [important information for visitors to AIMS and South Africa](./ImportantInfoAIMS.pdf) prior to arrival.
 - Most participants will be staying in the Empire Building, across the street from AIMS.
-If you arrive at AIMS between 12:00 and 17:00 on Sunday, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.
+If you arrive at AIMS after 14:00 on Sunday, one or more volunteers will be available in the lobby to answer any questions you may have and take you to your room.
 - Check back here for final accommodation guidelines. **Please review the [accommodation guidelines](./accommodationGuidelines) prior to arrival.**{: .shadow}
 - {: .shadow} Please complete the [Emergency Contact](./emergencyContact) and [Photo Release](./photoRelease) forms and send completed copies to <forms@ici3d.org> by the end of the day on Monday.